rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ###  Resetting a Configured Subscription {#reset}

-It is possible that a configured subscription needs to be reset, e.g., if the receiver wasn't ready to start processing the subscription notifications.
-This can be accomplished via invoking one of the two YANG *reset* actions in the ietf-yp-lite YANG module:

-1. the *reset* action at */datastore-telemetry/subscriptions/subscription/reset* resets a single subscription, or
-1. the *reset* action at */datastore-telemetry/receivers/receiver/reset* resets all subscriptions that reference that receiver.
+Configured subscriptions are generally expected to self-monitor and automatically reconnect to the receivers if they experience network or transport issues.
+However, the data model also defines explicit YANG *actions* to either: (i) reset a single subscription, or (ii) reset all subscriptions and the transports(s) associated with a specific configured receiver instance.

-These actions may be useful in cases if a receiver or collector determines that a configured subscription is not behaving correctly, and wishes to force a reset of the subscription without modifying the subscription configuration.
+These reset actions primarily act at the subsciption application layer, but may be useful if a receiver or collector determines that a configured subscription is not behaving correctly, and wishes to force a reset of the subscription without modifying the configuration associated with the subscription or forcing a configuration change on the publisher device.

-Although the reset action acts at the subscription application level, the publisher MAY reset any transport session(s) associated with the subscription or attempt to reconnect to the receiver if a transport session could not connect.
-Publishers SHOULD NOT reset the transport session if the transport session is shared with other subscriptions.

-**TODO, update this section to describe what a reset action actually is**
+The reset action on a subscription is handled equivalently to removing and re-adding the subscription configuration.
+I.e., the subscription MUST be terminated, as per {{TerminatingSubscriptions}} before being recreated, as per {{CreatingSubscriptions}}.
+The reset action also resets (terminated and re-establishes) any subscription specific transport session that is not shared with any other subscriptions.

+The reset acction on a receiver is handled equivalently to removing and re-adding the receiver configuration for the receiver that has been reset.
+Specifically, every subscription referencing the receiver MUST be terminated, as per {{TerminatingSubscriptions}} before being recreated, as per {{CreatingSubscriptions}}.
+Any transport sessions tied to the subscriptions referencing the reset receiver MUST also be terminated and re-established.

 ## Dynamic Subscriptions {#DynamicSubscriptions}